lifuguan/nwpu-CV-research-group/content/authors/韩军伟/_index.md

   - Principal Investigators
 ---

-Junwei Han is currently a Professor in Northwestern Polytechinical University.
+Junwei Han is currently a Professor in Northwestern PolytechnicalUniversity.
 His research interests include computer vision, pattern recognition, and artifical intelligence.
 He has published more than 100 papers in top journals and conferences such as Proceedings of the IEEE, TPAMI, CVPR, MICCAI, and so on.
 He is an Associate Editor of IEEE Trans. on Neural Networks and Learning Systems, IEEE Trans. on Multimedia, IEEE Trans. on Circuits and Systems for Video Technology, and IEEE Trans. on Cybernetics.
 He also serves CVPR, ICPR, and ACCV as an area chair.
 Email: junweihan2010@gmail.com